 Clearly, becoming an adaptive marketing organization requires some big changes but it’s worth it.
 Greater agility between functions, both internal and external, will enable the swift development of personalized, intimate, and digital customer interaction.

-Markus Cramer, Senior Director Innovation & Strategy — firstname.lastname@example.org
+This blog is authored by Markus Cramer, Senior Director Innovation & Strategy — firstname.lastname@example.org